 The other reason that keeps some Japanese away from tap water is the fear of radiation.
 Even if there were traces of radiation in 2011 after the earthquake, that’s not longer the case.
 But for some reason, some Japanese kept this idea in mind and it’s hard to let go.

-Also, bottled water is pretty popular in japan.
+Also, bottled water is pretty popular in Japan.
 There are several brands and some of them have different flavors that you have definitely never seen.
-There are so many colors when you approach a vending machine in Japan that is so difficult to chose just one drink. 🙂
+There are so many colors when you approach a vending machine in Japan that is so difficult to chose just one drink.
+If you never saw a Japanese vending machine with all the colorful bottles, Amazon has some drinks you will usually find in Japan.
+Check it out here. 🙂

 Now you have some useful information about the water in Japan.
 You know that you can drink water from the tap, but you might find it a little different if you are used to hard water in your country.
 The water is better in the mountains, so if you’re visiting the mountainous regions of Japan, give it a try.
 It will be silly to spend money on a resource that is free and drinking tap water is also good for the planet because there’s less waste if you use a refillable bottle.